felixleopoldo/benchpress/docs/source/index.rst

    :width: 600

 Systematic benchmarks of structure learning algorithms for graphical models.
-A `Snakemake <https://snakemake.readthedocs.io/en/stable/>`_ Snakemake based command-line tool for making re-producible benchmarks on graphical model learning algorithms.
+A `Snakemake <https://snakemake.readthedocs.io/en/stable/>`_  based command-line tool for making re-producible benchmarks on graphical model learning algorithms.

 Benchpress implements several of the state of the arts structure learning algorithm as well as data and parameter sampling algorithms and benchmarking metrics.
 Benchpress is interfaced via the file config.json.